Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Model reduction for SDEs

 Suppose we would like to solve \eqref{eq: Stochastic differential equation - general} for a single realization of the Wiener process $W(t)$.
 If the dimension $n$ of the stochastic process $u(t)$ is a very high number, then the system \eqref{eq: Stochastic differential equation - general} becomes very expensive to solve numerically.
 The main idea of model reduction is to approximate such a high-dimensional stochastic dynamical system using a lower-dimensional one that can capture the dominant dynamic properties.
 Let $\Delta$ be an $n \times r$ matrix representing empirical data on the system~\eqref{eq: Stochastic differential equation - general}.
 For instance, $\Delta$ can be a collection of snapshots of a solution of this system for the given realization of the Wiener process,

 at times $t_1,\ldots,t_r$.
-These snapshots are calculated for some particular initial conditions or values of parameters that the system~\eqref{eq: Stochastic differential equation - general} depends on.
+These snapshots are calculated for a particular set of initial conditions or values of parameters that the system~\eqref{eq: Stochastic differential equation - general} depends on (see Section~\ref{sec: Numerical experiments}).
 A low-rank approximation of $\Delta$ can be done by performing the singular value decomposition (SVD) of $\Delta$ and truncating it after the first $k$ largest singular values, that is,

 where $\Sigma = \text{diag}(\sigma_1, \sigma_2, \ldots)$ is the diagonal matrix of the singular values, $U$ and $V$ are orthogonal matrices, $\Sigma_k$ is the diagonal matrix of the first $k$ largest singular values, and $U_k$ and $V_k$ are orthogonal matrices constructed by taking the first $k$ columns of $U$ and $V$, respectively.
 Let $\xi$ denote a vector in $\mathbb{R}^k$.
 Substituting $u=U_k\xi$ in \eqref{eq: Stochastic differential equation - general} yields a reduced SDE for $\xi(t)$ as